 Legislation Would Track Flow of Guns From Other States Into New Jersey

-(TRENTON) – Legislation sponsored by Assembly Democrats Gary S. Schaer, Raj Mukherji, Vincent Mazzeo and Angelica Jimenez to establish a criminal firearms recovery clearinghouse in New Jersey was released Monday by the Assembly Appropriations Committee.
+(TRENTON) – Legislation sponsored by Assembly Democrats Gary S. Schaer, Raj Mukherji and Vincent Mazzeo to establish a criminal firearms recovery clearinghouse in New Jersey was released Thursday by an Assembly panel.

 The bill (A-3330) directs the attorney general to create a central repository of information regarding all firearms that were seized, forfeited, found or otherwise attained by law enforcement and believed to have been used in a crime.
 The purpose of the program is to identify the origins of firearms used to commission crimes in New Jersey.